bubsler807/site/content/My Music/song 2025-05-14 blue city.md

 Is this the city I'm looking for?

-The air is thick with broken tongues,
+Is air that's broken still just one?
-I walk where all the silence rung
+I walk where all the silence rung.

 Oh blue city, you blistered mind, skinned of color, splitless light,